Searching ...

 Lancaster County Things To Do

-Much of what makes Lancaster County an attractive place to live has to do with its natural resources.
-It’s rich in history, was the birthplace of an American president, and is the scene of some significant American Revolutionary War battles.
+Much of what makes Lancaster County an attractive place to live has to do with its beautiful outdoors.
+It also attracts history buffs interested in the scene of some significant American Revolutionary War battles and the birthplace of an American president.

-Naturally, there’s plenty of historical sites to visit.
-Andrew Jackson State Park in Lancaster combines history and outdoor recreation, making it a popular park.
+For example, Andrew Jackson State Park in Lancaster is a popular park because it combines exploring history with outdoor recreation.
 A museum and interactive exhibits chronicle Andrew Jackson’s early years in the South Carolina backcountry.
 There’s also a replica schoolhouse, campground, fishing lake, and nature trails.

 Forty Acre Rock is the highest point in Lancaster County, South Carolina.
-The hiking trail here offers some fantastic views and a specialized environment that is unique in the Piedmont Region.
+Walk the hiking trail for fantastic views and see the specialized environment unique to the Piedmont Region.

 The Catawba River is a significant watershed for South Carolina.
-It’s named after the Catawba tribe, which lived on its banks.
 In Lancaster County, it runs into Fishing Creek Reservoir near Great Falls.
 Access the river and its reservoir for fishing and water recreation.

-More lakes, such as the Lancaster Reservoir and Lake Wateree, offer fishing for largemouth bass, bluegill, red ear sunfish, and catfish.
-Lake Wateree’s uppermost reaches form the southeastern corner of Lancaster county; in sum, it has 13,800 acres available for water recreation.
+More lakes, such as the Lancaster Reservoir and Lake Wateree, are prime waters to fish for largemouth bass, bluegill, red ear sunfish, and catfish.
+Lake Wateree’s uppermost reaches form the southeastern corner of Lancaster County; in sum, it has 13,800 acres available for water recreation.

-You can pick up a map for a walking tour of downtown Lancaster’s historic district or a driving tour of the historic sites from the Chamber of Commerce.
+The Chamber of Commerce can provide a map for a walking tour of downtown Lancaster’s historic district or a driving tour of the historic sites.

 Lancaster County Local Attractions